 The third method akin to community structure is hierarchical clustering.
 In this approach, one splits (or joins) a group of stuff based on some connection strength between pairs of them.
 It was, for many years, not directly applied to finding clusters of graphs.
 The first such method was the CONCOR algorithm:

 RL Breiger, S Boorman, P Arabie, 1975.
 An algorithm for clustering relational data with applications to social network analysis and comparison with multidimensional scaling.
 J. Math.
 Psychol.
 12:328–383.

 That came from the interest in block models of social networks—also covering other mesoscopic structures than community structure—pioneered by Harrison White and colleagues.

 Writing blog posts is the best way of learning!
-A reader kindly pointed me to a 1895 paper about scoring chess tournaments by eigenvector centrality
+A reader kindly pointed me to an 1895 paper about scoring chess tournaments by eigenvector centrality

 Note that this was before the Perron-Frobenius theorem.

 Distance-based centrality measures

-These go back at least to (above mentioned) ideas of Kurt Lewin.
+These go back at least to (the above-mentioned) ideas of Kurt Lewin.
 In 1948, Alex Bavelas tried to translate these into a mathematical language.

 The central region of a structure is the class of all cells with the smallest [longest distance] to be found in the structure.

 I.e., the inverse eccentricity.
 It also mentions the importance of being central in rumor propagation.

-From this recent paper (Network motifs and their origins, by Stone, Simberloff, Artzy-Randrup), I read just a few days ago (that prompted me to write this blog post), I learned that network motifs were first proposed in the Ph.D. thesis of Lewis Stone, 1988.
+From this recent paper (Network motifs and their origins, by Stone, Simberloff, Artzy-Randrup), which I read just a few days ago (that prompted me to write this blog post), I learned that network motifs were first proposed in the Ph.D. thesis of Lewis Stone, 1988.
 Although I have to say precursors like

 are very similar in spirit (even though their method is restricted to triangle counts in somewhat restricted sets of graphs).